I grew up in a small town in northeastern South Dakota, surrounded by animals on my parents’ farm.

 However, I always say the best way to look at it, is it’s essentially the equivalent of purchasing health insurance for your pet.

 Proper nutrition = preventative care.

-(Please do me a favor and repeat the sentence above 3 times before reading further.
-For the sake of your pet’s health and your own.)
+(Please do me a huge favor and repeat the line above 3 times.
+For the sake of your pet’s health and your own!)